lsipii/coffeesituation/README.md

 #### Summary of set

-The app consists of a rasperry pi device taking pictures and a slackbot app reporting the results.
+The app consists of a Rasbperry Pi device taking pictures and a Slack app reporting the results.
 Thus there are two different setups and configurations.

 ##### Common dependencies